RayanRayX/Blog_APP/README.md

 # Blog_APP

-A simple blog application built using the **MERN stack** (MongoDB, Express, React, Node.js).
+A simple blog application built using **Node.js** and **Express**.
 This application allows users to create, view, and delete blog posts.
+It uses MongoDB for data storage and does not include a separate client-side (React) setup.

 ## Features
 - Create blog posts